-Meetings normally take place in the Royal Scots Club, 30 Abercromby Place, Edinburgh (unless stated), from around 1830 – 2030 on the following dates for 2018:-
+Meetings normally take place on the last Thursday in the month in the Royal Scots Club, 30 Abercromby Place, Edinburgh (unless stated), from around 1830 – 2030.
+Dates for 2019/20 are:

 TNE, which now has some 300 plus members is a network born of ex-military Officers who have started their second careers in a variety of different industries, be it blue chip, businesses of their own, investment, renewable energy, consultancy, training and development, recruitment, photography, web based business and more.
 The aim of TNE is to expand beyond the ex-military Officer population and include likeminded colleagues and friends who have a wealth of business experience to add.
 As with every network the value added and the value gained is determined by the willingness of every individual member to bring something to the party and thus create benefit for both TNE collectively and the individual.
 Julian McElhinney and Nicholas Burnet co-founded TNE in 2009, partly as a result of their own experiences in leaving Her Majesty’s Armed Forces and making the transition into commercial life but also in recognition of the value, benefit and importance networking holds in both one’s professional and business lives.
 Networking is a skill which can always be improved upon and refined according to the group and audience, whether it be for a Service Leaver, a recent graduate and just as importantly, if not more so, as a new comer to an environment.
 Networking is an efficient and easy manner in which to expand one’s own contacts, knowledge and appreciation of other industries and opportunities.